litch07/projects/spl-lab-c/README.md

-# Structured Programming Language Lab (SPL Lab) Project
+# Structured Programming Language

-This repository contains a simple C program made for the SPL (Structured Programming Language) Lab.
+This repository contains a simple C program made for the Structured Programming Language Lab.
 The project is beginner-friendly and demonstrates basic file handling, searching, and record management.

 ## 📌 Features